 Sustainable UX research makes research more efficient just like acting sustainably makes the world a better place.
-How can we UX researchers make use of sustainable UX research to at least make our world a bit better?
-In this article, we show you how to do this, using the three principles Reuse, Recycle, Reduce.
+How can we UX researchers make use of sustainable UX research to make our world a bit better, too?
+In this article, we show you how to, using the three principles: Reuse, Recycle, Reduce.

 What sustainable UX research is

 In the context of UX, sustainability can also be interpreted in terms of green UX.
 But today we want to look at it in a metaphorical sense.
-We consider sustainability in the sense that we want to make our user research economically sustainable.
-We want to spend our resources (effort, budget, and collected knowledge) wisely.
+For us, user research needs to be designed economically sustainable: we want to spend our resources (effort, budget, and collected knowledge) wisely.

 The questions addressed by sustainable UX research include the following:

 - What is an efficient way to use the data we’ve already collected?

 - How do we document in a way that allows us to retrieve the documented information later?

 - Is it possible to preserve knowledge for when a UX researcher is ill or leaves the company?

 - How can we document today without knowing what we will need tomorrow?